 From Bayeux- Canadian D-Day sites

-How To Visit The D-Day Beaches in Normandy France: By Local Bus
+How To Visit The D-Day Beaches In Normandy: By Local Bus

 On this trip of mine through Normandy, I relied on the local buses and trains.
 But, the buses do not run very regularly, especially in the off-season to the D-Day sites.
 If you have a lot of time, I think it would be doable but you would have to pay very close attention to the schedules.